 4. Discuss job expectations

 Make sure you are clear about what duties are expected of them.
-Lay out the tasks like taking care of children’s needs like:

-• light housework like dusting windowsills
+- Light housework like dusting windowsills

 Ensure they understand how many hours they will be working every day/week/month etc., You should also discuss salary expectations like how many days’ notice will have to be given in case either party wants out of the agreement.